 Who is at Fault When a Driver Fails to Signal?

-This can get complicated as what was happening immediately before the collision took place and witness statements are crucial.
+This can get complicated as what was happening immediately before the collision occurred and witness statements are crucial.
 In many states, but not all, state law provides for what is called “comparative negligence,” so if the driver who failed to signal caused the accident, even if the driver behind was too close, some of the blame will be attached to both.

 This does affect a claim for compensation as a settlement will depend on the percentage fault lying with each driver.
 In some states, any sort of fault will prevent that driver from being able to make a claim, called “contributory negligence."